The Grand Théâtre

 Without the skills and tools of the Grand Théâtre de Genève workshops, there could be no costumes, props, furniture or footwear for the productions.
 Since 1996, these workshops have been divided into three categories: sets, props and costumes, grouping trades as diverse as carpenters, locksmiths, painters and decorators, upholsterers, costume designers, tailors, decorators, costume accessorisers and shoemakers.
 The talents of the team are recognized by the Swiss Association of Arts and Crafts.
 They are spread over three sites, in SainteClotilde, MichelSimon and Verntissa.
 Some workshops are open to the public once or several times a year.

 In 1962, the Grand Théâtre de Genève acquired a permanent ballet company, made up of 22 artists, offering two original choreographic creations per season.
 Collaborating with choreographers of international renown, over the course of its performances, it has built a worldwide reputation for itself.
 Today, whilst the premieres are always held in Geneva, the Geneva Ballet frequently performs outside Switzerland (France, Italy, United States, Russia, Australia, China, Brazil, South Africa…).
 From the 22–23 Season, the Ballet is under the management of Sidi Larbi Cherkaoui.

 Founded in 1962, the Chorus of the Grand Théâtre de Genève is made up of over forty professional singers of all nationalities, plus additional choristers, depending on the needs of the program.
-Every season, the chorus, led by Alan Woodbridge, takes part in the opera productions of the Grand Théâtre.
+Every season, the chorus, led by Mark Biggins, takes part in the opera productions of the Grand Théâtre.